Software Engineering: A Modern Approach

 modern practice, represents the most common use of Builders.
 This

-version, for example, is used in various classes of the Java API, such
+version is used, for example, in various classes of the Java API, such

 as Calendar.Builder